xycarto/grass-docker-make/README.md

 Included in the repo is the main `Dockerfile` to build GRASS, plus a few extra geospatial bits like `GDAL`, `geospandas`, and `rasterio`.

-It is expected that users have a small familiarity with Docker, Make, and GRASS.
+It is assumed that users have a small familiarity with Docker, Make, and GRASS.

 ## What this repo does